Anne Brontë: Death

 Anne Brontë's grave at Scarborough.
-The flowering plants have now been replaced by a slab.
+A concrete slab has replaced the flowering plants.

 Anne seemed somewhat better in February.
 She decided to visit Scarborough to see if the change of location and the fresh sea air might benefit her.
 Charlotte was initially against the journey, fearing that it would be too stressful, but changed her mind after the doctor's approval and Anne's assurance that it was her last hope.

-On 24 May 1849, Anne set off for Scarborough with Charlotte and Ellen Nussey.
+On 24 May 1849 Anne set off for Scarborough with Charlotte and Ellen Nussey.
 They spent a day and night in York en route.
-Here they escorted Anne in a wheelchair and did some shopping and visited York Minster.
+Here they escorted Anne in a wheelchair, did some shopping and visited York Minster.
 It was clear that Anne had little strength left.